Lin-ay sang Negros 2007

 Lin-ay sang Negros 2007, the 13th edition of the annual Lin-ay sang Negros pageant was held on April 20, 2007 at the Pana-ad Stadium.
 A total of 24 candidates from all over Negros Occidental joined the pageant.
-Lin-ay sang Negros 2006 Jan Nicole Puentebella of Bacolod City, along with Juan Miguel Zubiri and Tessie Aquino-Oreta crowned her successor, Christer Mari Taclobos of Bacolod City at the end of the event.
+Lin-ay sang Negros 2006 Jan Nicole Puentebella of Bacolod City, along with Migz Zubiri and Tessie Aquino-Oreta crowned her successor, Christer Mari Taclobos of Bacolod City at the end of the event.